Paliperidone (By injection)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, diabetes, stomach or bowel blockage, Parkinson's disease, trouble with swallowing, or a history of seizures or neuroleptic malignant syndrome (NMS).
-Tell your doctor if you have any kind of blood vessel or heart problems, including low blood pressure, heart failure, a low amount of blood, heart rhythm problems (such as QT prolongation), or a history of a heart attack or stroke.
-Also tell your doctor if you have ever been depressed or had thoughts of hurting yourself or others.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, diabetes, Parkinson disease, or a history of seizures or neuroleptic malignant syndrome.
+Tell your doctor if you have blood vessel or heart problems, low blood pressure, heart failure, heart rhythm problems, or a history of a heart attack or stroke.